• Charcoal Champ Chinese BBQ Review

 Eat Tokyo Notting Hill Gate

-Before cobbled cul-de-sacs and cozy cat cafes, there was a fishmonger right by Notting Hill Gate station, a tiny Pret a manger and Starbucks.
+Before cobbled cul-de-sacs and cozy cat cafes, there was a fishmonger right by Notting Hill Gate station.
+Only the tiny Pret a manger and Starbucks remain.

-Now we have Eat Tokyo – an authentic Japanese restaurant that also operates several branches across London, including locations in Soho, Hammersmith, Holborn, and Golders Green.
+Now we have Eat Tokyo – an authentic Japanese restaurant.
+They operate several branches across London.
+The locations in Soho, Hammersmith, Holborn, and Golders Green offer different menus.

 Recently, director Mr Hiroshi Takayama was proud to bring the Taste of Japan to the Grand London Sumo Tournament (the first held outside of Japan).
 Here are some clips from the event at The Royal Albert Hall, along with the Eat Tokyo Company’s Head Chef Motohashi and Head Chef Wu discussing Chanko Nabe with a Director of Fallow restaurant, Chef Will Murray.